 Vera Mukhina – Soviet era Sculptor

-After graduating from school Mukhina moved to Moscow, where she studied painting.
+After school Mukhina moved to Moscow, where she studied painting.

-From 1912 to 1914 she lived in Paris and studied at the Academie de la Grande Chaumiere, where French sculptor Antoine Bourdelle was her teacher.
+From 1912 to 1914 she lived in Paris and studied at the Academie de la Grande Chaumiere.
+There French sculptor Antoine Bourdelle was her teacher.
 Later Vera traveled to Italy, studying Renaissance sculptures and paintings.
 World War I began.
 Vera returned to Russia and worked as a nurse.

 Her first love was Alexander Vertepov, a Bourdelle’s student.
 He went to the front and was killed in one of the battles.
 The girl was very depressed and started to work on the sculpture Pieta (dead soldier and his mourning bride).
 Alas, it was ruined.